kammitama5/kammitama5.github.io/_posts/2018-10-4-Thursday-October-4th.md

 - Since my last post.
 I'm *really* busy.
 - This month, instead of Hacktoberfest, I'll be working with a team on an application that will benefit a non-profit local to where I live.
 So I've been in meetings for that.
+  So far it's been Trello boards and online meetings and we have a central meeting in person all day on Saturday.
+It's for a real company which has an existing product that needs to be improved based on what the client wants.
+This is good experience for me, and I'm working with three other developers, a product manager, a UI person and the client.
   I think it's better because I get to work with a team for a longer period of time than Hacktoberfest, and focusing on this particular assignment is going to help me from November in understanding what I'm going to be learning/ working on with respect to Haskell in production